windexer-sol/landing/src/content/windexer/conclusion.md

 # Conclusion

-Cypher's Windexer represents a significant leap forward in blockchain data indexing for the Solana ecosystem.
+windexer's Windexer represents a significant leap forward in blockchain data indexing for the Solana ecosystem.
 By providing real-time, comprehensive, and easily accessible blockchain data, we empower developers to build the next generation of decentralized applications on Solana.

 ## Key Takeaways